Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ]
 ```

-To get all block within a 2x2x2 area, request `GET /blocks?x=5525&y=62&z=4381&dx=2&dy=2&dz=2`, which returns a list with each block on a seperate line:
+To get all block within a 2x2x2 area, request `GET /blocks?x=5525&y=62&z=4381&dx=2&dy=2&dz=2`, which returns a list with each block on a separate line:

 ```json
 [